JaDetGodtDu/nodejs_exam/readme.md

 - Make a battle system using sockets.broadcast !

-- Expand User database object, to accomodate a leaderboard for all users and to have a list of past pets and how long they lived.
+- Expand User database object, to accomodate a leaderboard for all users and to have a list of past pets and how long they lived. (half done)

 - Clean update and delete functionality in frontend !